 This Italian soda is bubbly, sweet and creamy!
 Grab two straws and share with a friend; these cold drinks are a fun, retro summertime treat!

-They are simply flavored with syrup, soda water, and cream (optional).
+The ingredients for these Italians sodas are 1. flavored with syrup, 2. soda water, and 3. cream (optional).
 I used a raspberry flavored Torani syrup and a raspberry lime flavored sparkling water.
 I layered these in a glass filled with ice and stirred.
 A splash of fresh lime juice helps cut the sweetness.
 I drizzled in heavy cream just before serving.
 The cream is optional, but it adds a luxurious feel and silky taste plus it has a way of tempering the sweet syrup.

 - Torani flavored syrup